-Československá obchodná banka, a.s. ('ČSOB SR' or 'the Bank'), is an universal commercial bank conducting its operations in the Slovak Republic.
-As at 31 December 2013, the Bank had 136 branches.
+Československá obchodná banka, a.s., ('ČSOB SR' or 'the Bank'), is a universal commercial bank conducting its operations in the Slovak Republic.
+As at 31 December 2014, the Bank had 137 branches.

-On 1 January 2008, Československá obchodná banka, a.s., pobočka zahraničnej banky v SR became a separate legal entity from Československá obchodní banka, a.s., Praha ('ČSOB Praha') and became an universal commercial bank with its business name Československá obchodná banka, a.s., and registered office at Michalská ulica 18, 815 63 Bratislava, identification number 36 854 140.
+On 1 January 2008, Československá obchodná banka, a.s., pobočka zahraničnej banky v SR became a separate legal entity from Československá obchodní banka, a.s., Praha ('ČSOB Praha') and became a universal commercial bank with its business name Československá obchodná banka, a.s., and registered office at Michalská ulica 18, 815 63 Bratislava, identification number 36 854 140.

 ČSOB SR is a part of the group of KBC Bank N.V, with its registered office at Havenlaan 2, 1080 Brussels, Belgium ('KBC').
-The place of deposit of the last consolidated financial statements of this immediate parent company is Nationale Bank van België NV, Balanscentrale, de Berlaimontlaan 14, 1000 Brussels, Belgium.
+The consolidated financial statements of this immediate parent company are deposited at Nationale Bank van België NV, Balanscentrale, de Berlaimontlaan 14, 1000 Brussels, Belgium.

 The ultimate parent company of ČSOB SR is KBC GROUP N.V, with its registered seat at Havenlaan 2, 1080 Brussels, Belgium.
-The final consolidated financial statements of the ultimate parent company are deposited at the same place, Nationale Bank van België NV, Balanscentrale, de Berlaimontlaan 14, 1000 Brussels, Belgium.
+The consolidated financial statements of the ultimate parent company are deposited at the same place, Nationale Bank van België NV, Balanscentrale, de Berlaimontlaan 14, 1000 Brussels, Belgium.